The world's largest website

 and process control ignorance and confusion

-PLAY AROUND INDUSTRY: For more than
+A PLAY AROUND INDUSTRY IS NOT A REFLECTION OF GOOD MANAGEMENT: For more than

 five decades, the majority of global, MIG weld personnel

-SALES RELIANCE: Experienced weld process control
+WELD MANAGEMENT AND THE SALES UMBILICAL CORD: Experienced MIG - FCA weld process control

-LACK OF MANAGEMENT WELD EQUIPMENT - PROCESS OWNERSHIP: It's difficult to evolve in engineering and manufacturing when those responsible lack expertise and ownership with the equipment and processes that are critical to their organization.
+LACK OF MIG MANAGEMENT WELD EQUIPMENT - PROCESS OWNERSHIP: It's difficult to evolve in engineering and manufacturing when those responsible lack expertise and ownership with the equipment and processes that are critical to their organization.

-In an industry that does not like change, someone needs to sing out, "come gather round managers, engineers, technicians, supervisors and welders where ever you roam, for the times they are a changing".
+In an industry that does not like change, someone needs to sing out, "come gather round managers, engineers, technicians, supervisors and welders, whereever you roam, for the times they are a changing".

 For many decades, the traditional MIG spray